dydx/redisn/README.md

 [![License](https://img.shields.io/npm/l/redisn.svg)](/LICENSE)
 <a href="https://twitter.com/mikediarmid"><img src="https://img.shields.io/twitter/follow/mikediarmid.svg?style=social&label=Follow" alt="Follow on Twitter"></a>

-> The next generation of redis client for Node.js.
+> A work in progress next generation of redis client for Node.js.
 A modern, ultra performant and feature rich implementation.

+## Planned Features

+### Connectors

+ - [ ] Standalone
+ - [ ] Sentinel
+ - [ ] Cluster
+ - [ ] Need something custom?
+The standalone connector is built to be extended upon, both Sentinel and Cluster connectors extend from Standalone - so you can do the same for your custom connection / command routing logic.

+### Prefixing

+- [ ] String or Function key prefixing
+- [ ] String or Function pubsub event prefixing

+`Features list is WIP.
+Make an issue for any other features you'd like to see.`

 ## Install